 Practicing the Guitar

-Do not try to simplify your playing by strumming using the back and forth technique as it will lessen the interest of the piece.
+Do not try to simplify your playing by strumming using the back and forth technique, as it will lessen the interest in the piece.

-If you want a more gradual approach to playing guitar, this is how it's done: take the rhythm of the piece in its simplest form and repeat this exercise until its final form.
+If you want a more gradual approach to playing the guitar, this is how it's done: use the piece's rhythm in its simplest form and repeat this exercise until its final form.

-Understanding the rhythm on your guitar is essential if you want to be able to sing along while you play your instrument.
-The greater your command of the rhythm, the easier it will be for you to play and sing in time without having to stop and think about it later on.
+Understanding the rhythm of your guitar is essential if you want to be able to sing along while you play your instrument.
+The greater your command of the rhythm, the easier it will be for you to play and sing in time without stopping and thinking about it later on.